rajat19/dock8s/docs/k8s.md

 ```
 - template: similar to pod spec
 - replicas: no. of different pods it has to make, running exact template

+---
+### Volumes (K8s)

+Volume: An object that allow a container to store data at the pod level.

+_Note: Not exactly the same thing as a Docker volume_

+A persistent volume is stored outside the pod, and if the pod is even deleted, then also a new pod will be able to access existing data